 I cried the other night when I told CC to wish Nolan a Happy Birthday in his prayers and he so innocently looked at me with a sad face and said "But he's too far away"

 I have done my best to teach CC he has a big brother who lives in heaven, that we visit in a memorial garden.
 He knows to blow kisses to his Great Grandpa, Uncle Charlie & his cousin Brice when we visit Nolan.
 He told me a few weeks ago that Nolan wasn't teeny tiny anymore but a big boy now.
 He said it with such certainty that it took my breath away.
-And just this week we threw a birthday party, the big 5 and let him pick out a cake for Nolan.
-Who does this!?

-It's our normal.
+It's my normal.
 I just wish it was so different but our stars weren't aligned as such.
 I often daydream what our life would be like with 2 boys here and how we would be different.

 But oddly enough, I have come accustomed to it.
 I have adapted to this life, slowing accepting how I react to what was given to us.
 My hand has been held by some incredible people, INCREDIBLE.
 As alone as I felt having my heart ripped from me, I oddly never felt alone.